website watertownhistory.org

 the federal government will pay half of the cost.
 The project will be accomplished with

 matching Federal Funds, during the three-year period from 1970 to 1972.
-The project calls for the installation of sanitary
+The project calls for the installation of

-facilities, a shelter building, water supply and park equipment.
-The resolution also calls for the park and
+sanitary facilities, a shelter building, water supply and park

-Department to seek the federal assistance for the program.
+Conservation Department to seek the federal assistance

 08 23 IMPROVEMENT PLAN DEFEATED